benhuson/Taxonomy-Images/readme.md

 Upgrade Notice
 --------------

+### 0.9.1
+Fixes media modal not opening on newly created terms.

 ### 0.9
 Fixes media modal for newer versions of WordPress.
 Tested up to WordPress 4.3.1 (requires 3.4+).